FluffyKebab/PlusStack/README.md

 0) [ 4 4 4 ]
 ```

-If the function receives one or more arrays with lenght one and one ore more with a lenght longer than one, all the arrays with lenght one will be added togheter and then that value will be added to all the elements in the arrays with lenght over one.
+If the function receives one or more arrays with length one and one ore more with a length longer than one, all the arrays with length one will be added together and then that value will be added to all the elements in the arrays with length over one.

 ```
 0 0 0]